 - Documents submitted with your PPP Loan Forgiveness Application

-- Documents supporting the listing of each individual employee in PPP Schedule A Worksheet Table 1 and Table 2
+- (If applicable) Documents supporting the listing of each individual employee in PPP Schedule A Worksheet Table 1 and Table 2

 - (If applicable) Documents supporting the PPP Schedule A Worksheet “FTE Reduction Safe Harbor,” including documents regarding any full-time employee job offers and refusals, firings for cause, voluntary resignations, and written requests by any employee for reductions in work schedule.